If you’re thinking of starting a blog for your pet business in 2019, congratulations, you’ve made an excellent decision.

 Having a blog on your own website gives you the freedom to add your branding.
 You’ll ooze professionalism and be taken seriously by your readers.
 You won’t be stuck with Blogger or WordPress in your Urls and you’ll have full control over what’s visible.

-If your website is already set up in WordPress with your own hosting and domain name, all the better.
-Depending on your selected theme, WordPress makes it easy to add a blog page.
+If your website is already set up in WordPress with your own hosting and domain name, great!
+WordPress makes it easy to add a blog page to your website.
 Simply follow these steps.

 Long-form content still rocks